 Alan S. Bigman was elected as a director of our general partner in March 2015 and was previously a director of Sanchez Production Partners LLC, having been first elected in July 2014.
 Mr. Bigman is an independent member of the Conflicts Committee of our general partner's board of directors and is the Chairman of the Audit Committee of our general partner's board of directors.
-Mr. Bigman currently serves as an independent non-executive Director and Chairman of the Audit Committee of JKX Oil and Gas, a UK public company focused on international oil and gas.
-He is also a Director of White Square Chemicals, a privately-held specialty chemicals company.
+Mr. Bigman currently serves as an independent non-executive Director and Chairman of the Audit Committee of a \$1.5 billion dollar privately held chemicals company.
 His extensive board experience also includes Basell Polyolefins, an international chemical producer and predecessor of LyondellBasell, where he served as a non-executive Director before his appointment as Chief Financial Officer, and Svyazinvest, then Russia's largest telecom company, as well as several others.
 Mr. Bigman's executive experience includes fourteen years in positions with Access Industries, a privatelyheld, U.S.-based industrial group, and in senior positions with its portfolio companies.
 From June 1996 to March 1998, Mr. Bigman was Senior Vice President of Access Industries, overseeing strategic investments.
 From March 1998 until September 2003, Mr. Bigman served as Vice President and Director of Corporate Finance of Tyumen Oil Company (TNK), a major Russian oil and gas producer and refiner, where he raised over \$5 billion to finance the growth of the company from its privatization in 1997 through a sale of a 50% stake to British Petroleum (BP) in 2003, creating TNK-BP, a \$20 billion joint venture.
 From 2003 to 2004, he served as Vice President and Director of Corporate Finance for SUAL, a large Russian aluminum smelter, where he reorganized the finance function and executed strategic merger transactions.
 From September 2004 until December 2005, Mr. Bigman rejoined Access Industries as Senior Vice President.
 In January 2006, Mr. Bigman was appointed Chief Financial Officer of Basell Polyolefins, an international chemicals company based in The Netherlands, where he served through 2007 and co-led the acquisition of Lyondell to create one of the largest global chemical companies.
 In January 2008 Mr. Bigman was appointed Chief Financial Officer of LyondellBasell Industries, the successor company to Basell Polyolefins and Lyondell.
 LyondellBasell's US operations filed for bankruptcy in January 2009.
 Mr. Bigman continued to serve as Chief Financial Officer until August 2009, and worked for the company in a project role through March 2010.
 From 2011 through 2012, he served on a project basis as Director, Capital Markets and M&A of KCAD Deutag, an oilfield services company based in Aberdeen, UK, where he was responsible for reorganizing and staffing the company's finance, corporate development and tax functions.